-Dental implants
+Dental implants:

 CT scan and dental X-ray

-When planning for dental implants, imaging methods like dental X-rays, CT scan or others can be of great help.
-Imaging methods will give precise information that the practitioner can use to devise an accurate treatment plan.
+When planning for dental implants, imaging methods like dental X-rays, CT scans, or others can significantly help.
+Imaging methods will give precise information unavailable at the medical examination.

+a.
 Dental X-ray

 -